-Does it seem impossible to make a squash soup vegan?
-This vegan butternut squash soup recipe proves otherwise!
+Does it seem impossible to make a butternut squash soup vegan?
+This curry squash soup recipe proves otherwise!
 I love to serve this vegetarian butternut squash soup hot with some vegan coconut yogurt over the top and sprinklings of pumpkin seeds and cranberries.
 It’s perfection in a bowl!

-And scroll down below to see the nutrition information on this soup.
+And scroll down below to see the nutrition information on this butternut squash curry soup.
 It’s so healthy!

 How to Make Vegan Butternut Squash Soup

 Look, there are several strategies for how to cook butternut soup.
 I happen to really like the method that requires roasting the butternut squash first.
 Why?
 Because roasted butternut squash brings out some of its richer flavors.

 And if you haven’t tasted a rich, roasted butternut squash, you are missing out!

 So, I begin by roasting the butternut squash.
 Simply cut a sliver off the bottom of the squash, to create a stable base, and the cut off the stem.